fajrulaulia/Golang-Websocket-Broadcast/README.md

-# Golang-Websocket-Broadcast
+# HabaGo

 ## How it Work

-When you Send Payload from Client to Server, you data Pass it in http POST. then you payload will send for all client who connected with Server.
+When you Send Payload from Client to Server, you data Pass it in http POST, then you payload will send for all client who connected with Server.